Back in March, I thought it would be a good idea to try to get tickets for the Springbok rugby in Mbombela.

 In a male-dominated house, this idea was well received.
 I had Done Well.

 But where in the stadium to book tickets?
-Considering Charlie’s only goal was to get Cheslin’s signature, according to him, pitch-side was the Only Option.
+Considering Charlie’s only goal was to get Cheslin’s signature, according to him – pitch-side was the Only Option.
 But not according to my budget.
 My price-range was nearer the top of the stands….high enough up that altitude sickness becomes an issue.
 Basically, the Nose-Bleed seats.
 I went from Hero to Zero very fast.
 In fact, the whole event was apparently Ruined.

 Now, I’ve “destroyed” my kids days before, but never 6months in advance, so this was a new record.

-Fortunately memories are short and over the next few months my Mom performance received more moderate reviews.
+Fortunately memories are short and over the next few months my Mom Performance received more moderate reviews.

 Until Saturday.
 The Big Day.

 Lengthy discussions had taken place by this point, with advice sought from far afield.
-It seemed that the thing to do to get signatures is make a rush for the pitch-side as the fulltime whistle blows.
+It seemed that the thing to do to get players signatures is make a rush for the pitch-side as the fulltime whistle blows.
 One must have a few objects like mini-balls to be signed.
 Permanent markers must be taped to the object to make it easy for the players.

 We duly printed & laminated some pictures, but more objects were needed.
 So we headed off to the local Convenience Store to purchase such objects.